open-edge-insights/eii-core/common/libs/ConfigMgr/README.md

 ## Broker Usecase

-If publisher and subscriber wants to communicate via broker(EIIZmqBroker), i.e., if publisher publish data to EIIZmqBroker and subscriber subscribes from EIIZmqBroker, then the interfaces of EIIZmqBroker, subscriber and publisher with respect to `zmq_tcp` and `zmq_ipc` protocol as follows.
+If publisher and subscriber wants to communicate via broker(ZmqBroker), i.e., if publisher publish data to ZmqBroker and subscriber subscribes from ZmqBroker, then the interfaces of ZmqBroker, subscriber and publisher with respect to `zmq_tcp` and `zmq_ipc` protocol as follows.

 ## zmq_tcp Protocol usecase

-### EIIZmqBroker:
+### ZmqBroker:

 ```javascript
 {